winstonjay/digitalcitizens/pages/about.md

 {{ site.description }}

-Content posted here constitutes a discrete project between January and May 2018.
-The Posts are in order of most recent first but best read bottom up.
+Content posted here constitutes a singular project between January and May 2018.
+The posts are in order of most recent first but best read bottom up.

 **Project sources and Github repository:**